machina-sports/tyltyhub-webapp/README.md

 ## Tech Stack

-- **Next.js**: A React framework for server-side rendering and static site generation.
+- **Next.js 14**: The latest version of the React framework for server-side rendering and static site generation.
-- **React**: A JavaScript library for building user interfaces.
+- **React 18**: A JavaScript library for building user interfaces.
+- **TypeScript 5**: Type-safe JavaScript for better developer experience.
-- **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
+- **Tailwind CSS 3.4**: A utility-first CSS framework for rapid UI development.
 - **Lucide React**: Icon library for React.
 - **Radix UI**: Accessible UI components for React.
+- **shadcn/ui**: High-quality React components built with Radix UI and Tailwind CSS.

 ## Installation